oskardotglobal/LaTeX-project/README.md

-# Introduction into LaTeX
+# Introduction to LaTeX

-An introduction into LaTeX and Github for high school students
+An introduction to LaTeX and Github for high school students